lwthiker/curl-impersonate/README.md

 You can use them inside the docker, copy them out using `docker cp` or use them in a multi-stage docker build.

-If you use them outside the container, install the following dependencies: `sudo apt install libbrotli1`

 ### Firefox build
 Build with:
 ```